OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-advanced-concepts.md

 ### Requirement sets for the Office.js Common API

-For information about common API requirement sets, see [Office common API requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/office-add-in-requirement-sets?view=office-js).
+For information about Common API requirement sets, see [Office Common API requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/office-add-in-requirement-sets?view=office-js).

 ## Loading the properties of an object